 First announced at E3 2019, Watch Dogs Legion was initially confirmed for a March 2020 release.
 However, since then Ubisoft has confirmed that the game will now be delayed into the next financial year which runs from April 2020 to March April 2021, meaning Watch Dogs Legion could see a delay of as little as a month or up to a year.

-This delay does, however, make it more likely than ever that Watch Dogs Legion will launch on the PS5 platform, which was officially confirmed by Ubisoft CEO Yves Guillemot at the end of 2019.
+This delay did, however, make it more likely that Watch Dogs Legion will launch on the PS5 platform.
+And it will,as the news was officially confirmed by Ubisoft CEO Yves Guillemot at the end of 2019.

 Gods and Monsters